tylerreichle/GetOut/README.md

 ### Frontend

-AfternoonDelight follows the Redux implementation of the Flux design pattern, using a single store to manage the state of the application and enforce an unidirectional data flow.
+GetOut follows the Redux implementation of the Flux design pattern, using a single store to manage the state of the application and enforce an unidirectional data flow.
 React Native is used to render React components in a mobile application.
 Components throughout the app are styled using React Native's integrated stylesheet system with pure JavaScript.

 We used npm to manage all of the JavaScript packages, and the Babel transpiler to convert ES6 to ES5 and bundle it into a single file.